-If your car has been subjected to flood conditions (e.g. soaked carpeting/standing water on the floor of the vehicle) or if your car has become flood-damaged in any way, do not attempt to start the vehicle or put the key in the ignition before disconnecting the battery (see below).
+If your vehicle has been subjected to flood conditions (e.g. soaked carpeting/standing water on the floor of the vehicle) or if your vehicle has become flood-damaged in any way, do not attempt to start the vehicle or put the key in the ignition before disconnecting the battery (see below).
 This may cause airbag deployment which could result in personal injury.
-Have the car towed to an authorized Volvo retailer for repairs.
+Have the vehicle towed to a trained and qualified Volvo service technician for repairs.